ThePacielloGroup/cupper/content/patterns/plugins/image-exif-orientation.md

 The [Image preview](../image-preview) plugin uses this information to show the correct preview.
 The [Image transform](../image-transform) plugin uses this information to transform the image before uploading it to the server.

+{{% warning %}}
+As other plugins use the information read by the EXIF orientation plugin please register this plugin first.
+{{% /warning %}}

 ## Installation

 ### Using npm